EU vows 'final push' in UK trade talks but fish rift threatens deal

 EU officials and diplomats said the bloc could be willing to cut the value of its fish catch in British waters by around 25%, while Britain was demanding a 30-35% cut.

-But the sources said the length of the fisheries transition regime was also an obstacle, as was the question of EU retaliation if London cut its vessels out of British waters afterwards - something that Britain says is excessive.
+But the sources said the length of the fisheries transition regime was also an obstacle, as was the question of EU retaliation if London excludes its vessels from British waters afterwards - something that Britain says is excessive.

 The UK wants to gradually curb EU access to its fishing waters over three years, while the bloc is proposing six years, to give its fishing industry longer to adjust.